RECALL

 Now he has real power—and the town starts to crack.
 After an earthquake, Oak Street residents complain about discolored water, drifting grit, and a pattern of rare illness.
 Gil follows Rayborn Energy’s injection-well invoices, but a visible code violation becomes the pivot: a wide public staircase built without a center handrail—proof that “life safety” can be ignored in plain sight.

-The deeper discovery is worse: a yellowed material requisition for Oak Street’s foundations—1,638 cubic yards of “reclaimed” fill sand—sourced from a Trinity settling ponds east of town.
+The deeper discovery is worse: a yellowed material requisition for Oak Street’s foundations—1,638 cubic yards of “reclaimed” fill sand—sourced from a downwind reclamation site near an old proving ground.
 Lab work flags hot particulates not just in the water, but in basement cracks and beneath slabs.
 The betrayal isn’t administrative.
 It’s structural: the poison is in what the town is built on.

 As Gil maps the baseline wind path along the mountain range—where dust rides like a river—his private math turns universal.
 The number 43 stops being a turnout anomaly and becomes a threshold: the one case, one vote, one missing body that makes a “cluster” impossible to bury.
 In the final shot, the camera descends through floorboards to ordinary sand as a Geiger counter begins to click.